mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/alertmanager/storage/index.md

 When configuring Alertmanager, select `MOUNT` for its volume `type`, choose the minimum `size` for the volume in MB, and enter the `profile` for the volume.
 For more information on volume profiles, see the [DC/OS Storage Service](/services/storage/latest/cli-references/dcos-storage-profile/) documentation.

-The following configuration will deploy Alertmanager to a volume with a profile of `fast` that's 512 MB or larger.
+The following configuration will deploy Alertmanager to a volume with a profile of `fast` that is 512 MB or larger.
 If there is no such volume available, Alertmanager will fail to deploy.

 ```json